Haliotis corrugata: Habitat

 This species occupies sheltered waters at depths between 20 and 118 feet (6 – 36 m).
 They are herbivores, feeding on kelp and drifting algae.

 Life cycle

 Pink abalone have separate sexes and broadcast spawn from March to November.
 Maturity is reached at about 1.4 in (35 mm) length or three to four years.
 Lifespan is 70 years or more.

 Predators

 Predators of this species other than mankind are sea otters, sea stars, large fish, and octopus.

 Diseases

-Pink abalones are subject to a chronic, progressive and lethal disease: the Withering Syndrome or abalone wasting disease, leading to mass mortality.
+Pink abalone are subject to a chronic, progressive and lethal disease: the Withering Syndrome or abalone wasting disease, leading to mass mortality.

 Threats and conservation

 Pink abalone are threatened by historic overharvesting, illegal harvest, withering abalone syndrome disease, and climate change.
 In 1996, the California Department of Fish and Game closed the commercial and recreational abalone fisheries in California, but populations continued to decline.
 California has a Abalone Recovery Management Plan to guide conservation efforts.

 The pink abalone is a US National Marine Fisheries Service Species of Concern.
 Species of Concern are those species about which the National Oceanic and Atmospheric Administration, National Marine Fisheries Service has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the US Endangered Species Act.

 Information regarding the status of pink abalone in Mexico is scant.
 A commercial fishery for pink abalone is still in place in Mexico and is managed by local cooperatives.